Bromyard’s Victorian Heritage

-ANYONE interested in local history can now gaze into Bromyard’s past in a new book of photographs.
+ANYONE interested in local history can now gaze into Bromyard’s past in a book of photographs.
 “Bromyard’s Victorian Heritage” compiled by Bromyard History Society and it has over a hundred images from 1880-1920.
 It shows town scenes and has sections on toll houses, schools, transport and sport.
 Diana Kelly, who helped to organize the book, said: “It just gives people the idea of what the town was like years ago.”

 The Introduction